JL710/iced-guide/src/app_structure/composition.md

 ## Embedding our state

-To use our component, we'll need to add it to our application state.
+To use our composition, we'll need to add it to our application state.

 Depending on your use case, you can embed it directly, as an `Option` or inside another enum.
 For demonstration purposes, we'll add our own little enum.